Skip to contents

 Value

 linloess_plot() returns a faceted scatterplot as a ggplot2 object.
 The linear smoother is in solid blue (with blue standard error bands) and the LOESS smoother is a dashed black line (with gray/default standard error bands).
 You can add cosmetic features to it after the fact.
-The function may spit warnings to you related to the LOESS smoother, depending your data.
+The function may spit warnings to you related to the LOESS smoother, depending your data and whether you have disabled the warnings in the function.
 I think these to be fine the extent to which this is really just a visual aid and an informal diagnostic for the linearity assumption.

 Details